MonadWizard/django_reseal_OLXclone_project/README.md

-complete product detail view all link without search.
+complete  search product on product detail view and complete all link .